corgibytes/styleguide/content-style-guide/readme.md

-# Welcome to the MailChimp Content Style Guide
+# Welcome to the Corgibytes Content Style Guide

-This style guide is primarily for MailChimp employees, but we hope it’s helpful to other organizations as well.
+This style guide is primarily for Corgibytes employees, but we hope it’s helpful to other organizations as well.

-If you're looking for the MailChimp Content Style Guide website, visit [styleguide.mailchimp.com](http://styleguide.mailchimp.com).
+If you're looking for the Corgibytes Content Style Guide website, visit [styleguide.Corgibytes.com](http://styleguide.Corgibytes.com).

-Whether or not you work at MailChimp, we welcome your thoughts and suggestions.
+Whether or not you work at Corgibytes, we welcome your thoughts and suggestions.
 To learn more about sending us feedback or adapting this guide to create your own, see the Contributing file.

 If you’re forking this style guide, here are some formatting tips.